MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

 ---
-title: Prompt users for input| Microsoft Docs
+title: Prompt users for input | Microsoft Docs
 description: Learn how to use prompts to collect user input in your bot with the Bot Builder SDK for Node.js
 author: RobStand
 ms.author: rstand
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
-ms.date: 04/25/2017
+ms.date: 05/03/2017
 ---
 # Prompt users for input